 - engage students in reading over the summer break.

-This is popular run as a whole school workshop, or with a team from your school - enabling you to share, plan and implement collaboratively.
+This workshop is available on request as a whole school workshop, or with a team from your school - enabling you to share, plan and implement collaboratively.

 “All our school teaching staff attended the Sail into Summer Reading